Th3HoopMan/small-magic-box/src/pages/articles/10-gorgeous-new-pixel-art-games-in-2022.md

 ---
 templateKey: post-page
-title: 10 GORGEOUS NEW Pixel Art Games in 2022
+title: 10 Gorgeous NEW Pixel Art Games in 2022
 tagline: Check out some of the best looking pixel art games of 2022
 date: 2022-11-03T04:59:50.590Z
 featuredimage: /img/thumbnail2.jpg